 In 2003, NICE concluded in its guidance on percutaneous vertebroplasty that the current evidence on the safety and efficacy of vertebroplasty for vertebral compression fractures appeared "adequate to support the use of this procedure" to "provide pain relief for people with severe painful osteoporosis with loss of height and/or compression fractures of the vertebral body...."
 The guidance also recommended that the procedure be limited to patients whose pain is refractory to more conservative treatment.
-A 2013 NICE guidance, which was reaffirmed in 2016, indicated that percutaneous vertebroplasty and percutaneous balloon kyphoplasty "are recommended as options for treating osteoporotic vertebral compression fractures" in persons having "severe, ongoing pain after a recent, unhealed vertebral fracture despite optimal pain management" and whose "pain has been confirmed to be at the level of the fracture by physical examination and imaging."
-In 2008, NICE issued guidance on the diagnosis and management of adults with metastatic spinal cord compression.
-This guidance indicated that vertebroplasty or kyphoplasty should be considered for "patients who have vertebral metastases and no evidence of metastatic spinal cord compression or spinal instability if they have: mechanical pain resistant to conventional pain management, or vertebral body collapse."
-It was last reviewed in 2019, and a decision was made that the guideline required updating as "since its publication, there have been advances in the diagnosis and management of metastatic spinal cord compression."
-The guidance currently still states that vertebroplasty or kyphoplasty should be considered for patients who have vertebral metastases, and no evidence of spinal cord compression or spinal instability, if they have mechanical pain resistant to conventional pain management and vertebral body collapse.
-Surgery should only be performed when all appropriate specialists agree.
-Despite a relatively small sample base, the Institute concluded the evidence suggests, in a select subset of patients, that early surgery may be more effective at maintaining mobility than radiotherapy.
+In 2023, NICE issued guidance on the diagnosis and management of adults with spinal metastases and metastatic spinal cord compression.
+This guidance indicated that vertebroplasty or kyphoplasty should be considered for "patients who have spinal metastases and no evidence of metastatic spinal cord compression if they have: suspected or confirmed spinal instability, or pain uncontrolled by analgesia."
+Other options for this population include radiofrequency ablation, surgical stabilization, or spinal surgery to prevent metastatic spinal cord compression.